mhaw/zissou/README.md

 ### Authentication

+Zissou defaults to `AUTH_BACKEND=iap`, which expects Google Identity-Aware Proxy to inject the `X-Goog-Authenticated-User-Email` header.
+Set `AUTH_ENABLED=true` in environments where IAP is active so every `@auth_required` route enforces the check.
+When developing locally without IAP, leave `AUTH_ENABLED=false` or send the headers manually while testing.

 Role-based access is controlled via the `ADMIN_EMAILS` environment variable.
-To grant admin privileges to specific users, set this variable to a comma-separated list of their email addresses in your `.env` file.
+Provide a comma-separated list of Google account emails; anyone in the list becomes an admin once IAP authenticates the request.

 ```
+AUTH_BACKEND=iap
+AUTH_ENABLED=true
 ADMIN_EMAILS=user1@example.com,user2@example.com
 ```

-If `ADMIN_EMAILS` is not set, the application will grant admin rights to the first user who signs in.
-This is convenient for initial setup but should be configured for production environments.

-Session duration can be configured with the following variables:

-- `SESSION_COOKIE_LIFETIME_DAYS`: The default session lifetime in days (default: `5`).
-- `SESSION_COOKIE_LIFETIME_REMEMBER_ME_DAYS`: The session lifetime in days when "Remember Me" is checked (default: `30`).
+To fall back to Firebase Authentication, change `AUTH_BACKEND` to `firebase` and populate the Firebase-specific environment variables listed in `.env.example`.
+The legacy login UI and session-cookie flow remain available for that mode but are no longer recommended.

 ### How to Configure Voices